LucHermitte/vim-compil-hints/README.md

 Note: You should observe that `:colder` suffers an important slow down in the screencast (made on a slow VM).
 Since that screencast, I've improved the signs unplacing execution by a 1200 times factor.
-It's likelly to still be slow when all the buffers where thousands of signs are loaded.
+It's likelly to still be slow when all the buffers containining thousands of signs are loaded.

-In order to workaround it, we could have set [`g:compil_hints.harsh_signs_removal_enabled`](#bpgcompil_hintsharsh_signs_removal_enabled) to 1.
+In order to workaround it, I could have set [`g:compil_hints.harsh_signs_removal_enabled`](#bpgcompil_hintsharsh_signs_removal_enabled) to 1.
 Alas, it will remove signs placed by other plugins as well.